 Rapid Chemical Exposure and Dose Research

 Rapid, also called high-throughput, exposure predictions or ExpoCast provide rapid exposure estimates for thousands of chemicals.
 ExpoCast quickly and efficiently looks at multiple routes of exposure to provide exposure estimates.
-ExpoCast uses and enhances two well-known exposure models to estimate chemical exposure.
+ExpoCast uses, enhances and evaluates two well-known exposure models to provide exposure predictions.

 Farfield exposure models are used to predict exposure from chemicals that are released into the outdoor environment through industrial releases.
-ExpoCast uses “off-the-shelf” models, USEtoxExit and RAIDARExit, for estimating outdoor environment exposures.
+ExpoCast uses “off-the-shelf” models, USETox and RAIDAR, to estimate outdoor environment exposures.
 These models estimate the average amount of chemical that gets into the air, water, and soil.
+The estimates from these models are used in combination with the estimates from the nearfield models to make exposure predictions.

 - SHEDS High-throughput: Models population-level distributions of exposure to near-field chemical sources.
 SHEDS-HT can produce a model for thousands of chemicals.
 This model accounts for the multiple routes, scenarios, and pathways of exposure to understand the total exposure to these chemicals while retaining population and life stage information.
 SHEDS-HT is useful for the quick evaluation of many chemicals as it has broad applicability, is flexible for what inputs are allowed, and can add new chemicals easily.